 Yes.
 You will study six short courses by distance learning whilst you are working in industry.
 It is important that you maintain some academic work during your year in order that you maintain a balanced curriculum and are properly prepared for your final year back in Bristol.
-These courses are assessed by examination rather than by continuous assessment, giving you time to work at your own pace through the distance-learning material without the need to compromise your work for your company.
+These courses are assessed by continuous assessment, giving you time to work at your own pace through the distance-learning material without the need to compromise your work for your company.

 Yes.
 You will be assigned both an academic and an industrial supervisor to oversee your industrial placement.
-Your academic supervisor will usually visit you twice during your year out on industrial placement.
+Your academic supervisor will visit you during your year out on industrial placement.
 You will also be in regular email contact with your personal tutor, allowing you to seek help with your distance-learning work.

 We regularly review these links in order to ensure that the content and standard of what you study in your placement year remains appropriate.

 Yes.
 As a student spending a year at a university in Continental Europe, you will be taught and assessed in the language of your host country.
 Your language skills will therefore need to be very good!
-Students on ourF104 MSci Chemistry in Continental Europe degree programme therefore take language units in both their first and second years.
+Students on our F104 MSci Chemistry in Continental Europe degree programme therefore take language units in both their first and second years.
 You can also continue your language study by taking units in your fourth year.
 The units cover all aspects of language, including technical vocabulary and are available at a range of different levels.

 Not necessarily.
-The funding arrangements for our F104 MSci Chemistry in Continental Europe and F107 MSci Chemistry with Study Abroad programmes are different, because the European Union facilitate the exchange of students between European universities as part of their ERAMSUS scheme.
+The funding arrangements for our MSci Chemistry in Continental Europe and MSci Chemistry with Study Abroad programmes are different, because the European Union facilitate the exchange of students between European universities as part of their ERAMSUS scheme.
 Under the ERASMUS programme, your fees for your year out at a university in Continental Europe would be paid by the European Union.
 You would also receive a grant.
 If you spend your year at a university outside Continental Europe that is not covered by the ERASMUS scheme, you would pay reduced-rate fees to the University of Bristol.
 Living costs for students in North America are typically lower than for those in the UK, so a year abroad need not cost you any more.
 However, many of our students choose to spend some time travelling and exploring their host country during their university vacations and that is obviously likely to be more expensive.